codeclimate/codeclimate-rubocop/config/contents/lint/shadowed_exception.md

-This cop checks for a rescued exception that get shadowed by a less specific exception being rescued before a more specific exception is rescued.
+Checks for a rescued exception that get shadowed by a less specific exception being rescued before a more specific exception is rescued.